FriendsOfSymfony/FOSRestBundle/Resources/doc/2-the-view-layer.rst

         }
     }

-Jsonp custom handler
+JSONP custom handler
 ~~~~~~~~~~~~~~~~~~~~

-To enable the common use case of creating Jsonp responses this Bundle provides an
+To enable the common use case of creating JSONP responses this Bundle provides an
 easy solution to handle a custom handler for this use case.
 Enabling this setting
 also automatically uses the mime type listener (see the next chapter) to register
-a mime type for Jsonp.
+a mime type for JSONP.

 Simply add the following to your configuration